-The last cgx-command: "mesh all" for tet meshing, respectively tet meshing with the Netgen binary: "ng_vol" works if the meshing is finished with the following printout in your Terminal window:
+The last cgx-command: "mesh all" for tet-meshing, respectively tet-meshing with the Netgen binary: "ng_vol" works if the meshing is finished with the following printout in your Terminal window:

-"....
+'''

+".....

 36 Tet-elems in body:B001

 complete set

 set complete

 elements deleted

 ready"

+'''

-Depending on your needs, you may quit now the test of tet meshing or continue with further tests.
+Depending on your needs, you may quit now the test of tet-meshing or continue with the further tests below.

 According to the printout above, 36 tets have been generated.
-The generated nodes and elements are contained in set: "all" (type cgx command: "print se <return>" to check the contents of set "all").
+The generated nodes and elements are contained in set: "all" (type cgx command: "prnt se <return>" to check the contents of set "all").